Besieged by seaweed, Caribbean scrambles to make use of the stuff - NewsBreak

 Besieged by seaweed, Caribbean scrambles to make use of the stuff

-As the sun rises in Mexico ´s Quintana Roo state, home to the white sandy beaches of Cancun and Tulum, Rear Admiral Alejandro Lopez Zenteno readies his sailors for another day of dragging rafts of brown seaweed to shore and out of view of cocktail-sipping tourists .
+PUERTO MORELOS, Mexico (Reuters) - As the sun rises in Mexico’s Quintana Roo state, home to the white sandy beaches of Cancun and Tulum, Rear Admiral Alejandro Lopez Zenteno readies his sailors for another day of dragging rafts of brown seaweed to shore and out of view of cocktail-sipping tourists.

 “Sargassum is seen as a nuisance,” said Srinivasa Popuri, an environmental scientist in Barbados with the University of the West Indies.
 He views the Caribbean as “blessed” with a resource that grows naturally and requires no land or other inputs to flourish.